Battle of Carberry Hill

-The conflict
+Contested marriage

 In May 1567 Queen Mary of Scotland married James Hepburn, 4th Earl of Bothwell.
 Many of the Queen's allies who previously supported her, including Maitland, Morton, Balfour, and Murray of Tullibardine, disapproved of this and chose to oppose her.
 Many of the same Lords who claimed disapproval in June had signed the Ainslie Tavern Bond only two months earlier in April, pledging support for the marriage.

 In April, Bothwell, along with several others, had been accused of Lord Darnley's murder.
 Bothwell was acquitted of the charge.
 His chief prosecutor, Lord Darnley's father, the Earl of Lennox, failed to appear at the trial despite multiple summons.
 His 3,000 troops were turned back when confronted by Bothwell's 4,000, and then Lennox chose not to appear.
 Scottish law of the time prohibited an accuser from bringing armed troops to a trial.
 Many Scottish nobles disputed the trial verdict, and James Murray, brother of the Laird of Tullibardine, offered to duel with Bothwell or prove the guilt of Darnley's murder on Bothwell's henchmen.
 Despite this very public dissent, Mary made Bothwell the Duke of Orkney and Marquis of Fife on 12 May 1567, then married him three days later.
-On 11 June 1567 Bothwell's enemies assembled in armour in Edinburgh, with a printed proclamation of their intention to deliver the Queen, revenge Darnley's murder, and preserve the Prince.